Select a camp experience below for more information!

 Bronx Zoo Summer Camp

-Celebrate Bronx Zoo's 125th anniversary with us at zoo camp!
 Our summer camp allows you to explore our 265-acre zoo and learn about animals and nature while having a WILD time.
-You will be engaged all week with fun activities, exhibit explorations, animal encounters and special 125th anniversary experiences.
-These in-person summer camps run from 9:00am - 3:00pm, Monday - Friday each week, unless otherwise noted.
+You will be engaged all week with fun activities, exhibit explorations, and animal encounters.

 Photo Credit: Veronica Miller